tgs/nptime/README.rst

 Nope, only 8 hours, how strange.
 Anyway, please use this module.
 It will be convenient.
 But don't use it when talking about concrete time, time in a particular place, or anything like that.
-In fact, it doesn't even notice tzinfo objects right now.
+In fact, it doesn't even notice ``datetime.tzinfo`` objects right now.
 Good luck.